Nixie Lam

 Nixie Lam Lam (林琳, born 13 March 1982) is a Hong Kong politician of the DAB.
 Before returned as one of the Election Committee constituency Legislative Council members in the 2021 Hong Kong legislative election, she was a member of the Tsuen Wan District Council from 2012 to 2019.

+She was re-elected as Legislative Councilor in 2025 through the same constituency.

 Personal life

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Lam attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
 Lam was warned by Legislative Council president Andrew Leung to not attend any meetings until after finishing her last mandatory Covid-19 test on 22 January 2022.
 However, she decided to attend the meeting on 19 January 2022, against Leung's orders.

 In November 2022, Lam was tested positive for COVID-19.